emberjs/core-notes/ember-cli/2016-01/january-21.md

 ### Prioritization of Tasks
 * First priority are always scratching your own itches.
 External motivation gets us a lot further.
-* Second priority tasks are things which make the ergonomics for contributing to the ptoject easier.
+* Second priority tasks are things which make the ergonomics for contributing to the project easier.
 (The reality is that having a "core team" doesn't scale as well as we'd like as the project gets larger and more complicated.)
 * Third priority items don't exist, it's just some long backlog of ideas.

 ### First Pass at Tasks and Champions